Online Bachelor of Applied Science in Operations Management

 Operations management courses

-This program’s streamlined curriculum leverages your AAS degree, developing extensive abilities in management, leadership, critical thinking and communications.
-Once enrolled, you’ll select a focus area in either process innovation or technology entrepreneurship to build more specific knowledge and capabilities.
-Featured courses include:
+This program emphasizes skills in management, leadership, critical thinking and communication.
+Once enrolled, you’ll select a focus area in either process innovation or technology entrepreneurship to build specialized knowledge that supports your career goals.

 Jobs you could get with an operations management degree

-An operations management degree provides a clear path to a career in managing and influencing efficient production within a variety of businesses.
-Professional roles centered around the management of resources are also a good fit.
+This operations management degree provides a clear path to a career in managing and influencing efficient production within a variety of businesses.
+You can pursue roles in business analysis, compliance management and more.
 Career examples include, but aren’t limited to:

 Compliance Manager